 After visiting some waterfalls and the Yakushima Fruit Garden on my first day in Yakushima as well as the Yakusugi Land and Yakusugi Museum on my second day, I finally got to visit the highlight I had been longing for: Shiratani Unsuikyo Ravine (白谷雲水峡)

 Shiratani Unsuikyo is another primeval forest similar to Yakusugi Land.
-It’s located at 800m and you can see a lot of very old Yakusugi cedar trees there.
+It’s located at an altitude of 800 m and you can see a lot of very old Yakusugi cedar trees there.

 From there you can access other great sights such as the Tsuji Pass, Wilson Stump, Daiosugi Cedar and the oldest cedar tree on the whole island: Jomon-sugi!

 Even on my 3rd day the weather wasn’t getting better!
 It was rainy, stormy and cold.

 As I only had until noon before I had to leave Yakushima, I went there in the early morning.
 I was so early there that nobody was in the ticket booth yet and I was able to enter for free!!

 I decided to go as far as I could with the remaining time I had – which wasn’t much!